brainlife/app-testflip/README.md

 ### Example of output from high SNR image
 ![plot](noflip_good.png)

-This plot shows that most slices clearly shows evidence of no flip.
+This plot shows that most slices has very low evidence of no flip.

 ### Example of output from low SNR / low quality image.
 ![plot](noflip_bad.png)

-This plot shows that images does not look like flipped but X/Y, Y/Z are close to inconclusive.
-Image might be blurry, or has low SNR.
+This plot shows that the image does not seem to be flipped, however, X/Y and Y/Z are close to being inconclusive.
+The image might be blurry, or has low SNR.

 ### Example of output from y-flipped image.
 ![plot](flip.png)

 This plot shows that x/y, y/z are flipped.
-Since the common axis on x/y and y/z are y, we conclude that y axis is flipped.
-However the flip evidence is close to inconclusive similar to above plot Image might be blurry, or has low SNR.
+Since the common axis on x/y and y/z are y, we conclude that y axis is flipped in bvecs.
+However the flip evidence is close to inconclusiv.
+The image might be blurry, or has low SNR.

 ### Dependencies